Roger Ebert: Beliefs

+He wrote of his Catholic upbringing: "I believed in the basic Church teachings because I thought they were correct, not because God wanted me to.
+In my mind, in the way I interpret them, I still live by them today.
+Not by the rules and regulations, but by the principles.
+For example, in the matter of abortion, I am pro-choice, but my personal choice would be to have nothing to do with an abortion, certainly not of a child of my own.
+I believe in free will, and believe I have no right to tell anyone else what to do.
+Above all, the state does not."
+He later wrote: "My choice is to not support abortion, except in cases of a clear-cut choice between the lives of the mother and child.
+A child conceived through incest or rape is innocent and deserves the right to be born."

-He wrote that "I drank for many years in a tavern that had a photograph of Brendan Behan on the wall, and under it is this quotation, which I memorized: I respect kindness in human beings first of all, and kindness to animals.
+He wrote: "I drank for many years in a tavern that had a photograph of Brendan Behan on the wall, and under it is this quotation, which I memorized: I respect kindness in human beings first of all, and kindness to animals.
 I don't respect the law; I have a total irreverence for anything concerned with society except that which makes the roads safer, the beer stronger, the food cheaper and the old men and the old women warmer in the winter and happier in the summer.'
 For 57 words, that does a pretty good job of summing it up."
 Summarizing his beliefs, Ebert wrote: